Social Media Addiction : Symptoms, Health Effects and Ways to Reduce Screen Time

 • Reduced memory and concentration.

+The identification of such signs is the initial step towards positive changes.
 Social media addiction is a relatively recent subject whose effects on health remain unclear.

 It affects children, adolescents and working professionals as follows: